National Crime Overview

 Limitations

-• Reported crime ≠ actual crime; dark figures are substantial in South Africa
+• Reported crime ≠ actual crime — dark figures (unreported crime) are substantial in South Africa

-• Station boundaries change over time, making multi-year comparisons imperfect
+• Station boundaries and names change over time, making multi-year comparisons imperfect

-• Commercial crime data may underrepresent corporate reporting patterns
+• Commercial crime data may underrepresent corporate fraud due to reporting patterns

 Data Integration Roadmap

-Future versions of this tool will integrate directly with SAPS published data via structured extraction from official PDF/Excel releases.
+Future versions of this tool will integrate directly with SAPS published station-level Excel files (released alongside quarterly PDF presentations) and the DataFirst UCT cleaned historical SAPS dataset for robust multi-year station comparisons.
 If you are a SAPS data officer, journalist, or researcher interested in collaboration, please get in touch via businesshustle.co.za.

 This tool is built by Business Hustle as part of its civic technology portfolio.
-All source code is available for community use and adaptation.
+Cape Town, South Africa.